CaselIT/json-set-map/README.md

 Refer to the JSDoc documentation on the files for mode details.

 #### Node
 JSON does not support `undefined` and is replaced with `null`.
-This prevents the correct deserialization of a Set with both `undefined` and `null` as element or of a Map with both element as key.
+This prevents the correct de-serialization of a Set with both `undefined` and `null` as element or of a Map with both element as key.

 ```ts
 const str = JSON.stringify(new jSet().add(null).add(undefined)) // => '[null,null]'
 jSet.fromJSON(JSON.parse(str))                                  // => SerializableSet { null }
 ```

-### TODO
-* Add support for `node v4.x`